renalmri-org/website.github.io/_news/2025_12_16_Newsletter.md

     Please submit your candidacy, including a photo and a brief statement about yourself, along with an explanation of your motivation to lead renalmri.org, to: renalmri@gmail.com
     **Deadline: 30th of December 2025**.
     We will use the given information to present you to the community and to facilitate the vote.
-    The vote will be open from the 31st of December 2025 to the 14th of January 2026.
+    The vote will be open from the 1st of January 2026 to the 14th of January 2026.
   - Last but not least, as discussed during the Pamplona meeting, we need to decide for the **next international renal imaging meeting location.
 Please send us a short excerpt**, including a short presentation of you and your team, the location as well as your special focus and motivation.
 You can add up to 3 images.
 Send your resume to renalmri@gmail.com.
     **Deadline: 30th of December 2025**.
     We will use the given information to present you to the community and to facilitate the vote.
-    The vote will be open from the 31st of December 2025 to the 14th of January 2026.
+    The vote will be open from the 1st of January 2026 to the 14th of January 2026.

 <hr style="border-width: 2px;">